icon

 Reality: Any timber exposed to the weather will need maintenance at some point.
 The good news is that Shou Sugi Ban or charred timber does last longer without maintenance than non-charred timber.

 Looking after your charred timber cladding involves recoating it with oil.
-How regularly you should apply an oil coating depends on the species of wood used.
+How regularly you should apply an oil coating depends on the species of timber used.

 Choosing Shou Sugi Ban charred timber with standard coating